 What if I want to mount the soundbar above the projector screen?

-First, the soundbar mounted above the projector screen is not supported by me.
-If you are looking for the soundbar but have not yet purchased it, I recommend getting the speakers.
+First, I do not support the soundbar mounted above the projector screen.
+I recommend getting the speakers if you are looking for a soundbar but have not yet purchased it.

 If you have one already, let’s find out what you need to know.
 The Dolby sound effect is not something you should forget.

 Because the soundbar must be placed over the table.
 To achieve the Dolby Atmos soundbar effect.

 This is a good situation.
 The sound quality is the most important thing.
 Mounting the soundbar bar is essential.
 The Dolby Atmos effect will be affected if the projector screen is placed above the screen.